singularity-code/scim-endpoint/README.md

 # personify-scim-server

-Lean and mean Open source Spring Boot Java SCIM server implementation with pluggable persistence layer.
+Lean and mean and high performant open source Spring Boot Java SCIM server implementation with pluggable persistence layer.

-If you need to expose your identities using the SCIM protocol, you only need to write the storage layer in JAVA.
+Usefull for exposing a company's identities using the SCIM protocol and target point for your provisioning engine., you only need to write the storage layer in JAVA.

+You can reuse the integrated storage layer or write a custom java implementation and wire it via configuration.

 ## intro